juniorohanyere/stogram/README.md

 - **User Authentication**: Securely log in with your username and password to access your personalized virtual space.

-- **Decimal-Based File System**: Navigate and manage directories and files using a decimal-based file system, providing an additional layer of security and organization.
+- **Hexadecimal-Based File System**: Navigate and manage directories and files using a hexadecimal-based file system, providing an additional layer of security and organization.

-- **Custom Programs**: Create and execute custom programs using Stogram's built-in decimal-based machine language.
+- **Custom Programs**: Create and execute custom programs using Stogram's built-in hexadecimal-based machine language.
 Edit and save your programs using a user-friendly text editor.
-(How do you feel about this feature!)
+(How do you feel about this feature?!)

 - **Chat and Messaging**: Seamlessly interact with other users within Stogram's chat environment.
 Send and receive messages encoded in the decimal system, fostering collaboration and communication.